DanishKodeMonkey/express-forms-and-data/Readme.md

 ## views/partials

--   A partial for rendering errors occured during validation
+-   **errors.ejs**: A partial for rendering errors occurred during validation.
+-   **search.ejs**: A partial for rendering a search bar to find users by name.

 # storages/userStorage.js